juandpinto/thesis-manuscript/source/10_introduction.md

 :   The corpus from which the FDOSH was created needed to contain a minimum of 20 million tokens, though 50 million was preferred.
 In the end, it used a corpus of nearly 200 million tokens.\

 Corpus text types
 :   In order to best fit with the FDOSH's intended audience (Hebrew learners), the corpus consists of a single text type: conversation.
-But because of a lack of large-enough corpora of spoken Hebrew, a corpus of film subtitles was used instead.\
+But because of a lack of large corpora of spoken Hebrew, a corpus of film subtitles was used instead.
+The reasoning for and validity of such an approach will be elaborated on.\

 Use
 :   The primary intended audience for the FDOSH is composed of beginning-to-low-intermediate learners of Hebrew as a foreign language.
 It is designed for both receptive and productive language use.\